 An Unmedicated Home Water Birth Video

-For those opting for an unmedicated birth, laboring in a warm bath or pool can provide some pain relief.
-The American College of Obstetricians and Gynecologists says while being submerged in water during the early stages of labor might reduce the length of labor, giving birth in water hasn’t been well researched and should be considered experimental.
+For some women, the idea of giving birth in a warm bath or pool in one’s own home sounds like the most comforting route to go.
+While The American College of Obstetricians and Gynecologists says while being submerged in water during the early stages of labor might reduce the length of labor, giving birth in water hasn’t been well researched and should be considered experimental.
 If you’re considering a home water birth, this video provides a good idea of its pros and cons.
 The mother in the video goes into labor at home, calls the midwife, and labors in the tub.
 At one point her toddler even joins her.
-But without medication, you hear her yell and grunt in pain.
-She eventually delivers the baby on all fours, and the bath water turns dark.
-Afterwards, the mother cuts the cord, the tub is drained, the baby is weighed using a sling scale, and mom recovers in bed.
+But without medication, she yells and grunts in pain at certain points, as heard in the video.
+She eventually delivers the baby on all fours, and the bathwater turns dark.
+Afterward, the mother cuts the cord, the tub is drained, the baby is weighed using a sling scale, and the mom recovers in bed.

 An Unmedicated Home Birth Video